kheller18/data-structures-algorithms/questions/CSS.md

      + `@import "path/to/style.css";`

 5. What are the different types of Selectors in CSS?
-   + `Universal Selector`: The universal selector works like a wildcard character, selecting all elements on a page.
+   + `Universal Selector`: works like a wildcard character, selecting all elements on a page.
 In the given example, the provided styles will get applied to all the elements on the page.
      + ```
        * {
          color: "green";